-The estimated intraday seasonal patterns are reported in the top panel of Figure 4.
-The diurnal pattern is relatively stable across the days of the week and currencies up to around 11:00 Chicago time.
-During this period the U.S. and European trading hours overlap and trading activity in the market is at its peak.
-After 11:00, trading in London, where a large proportion of global FX trading takes place (King, Osler & Rime, 2011), gradually ceases and the average price durations become progressively longer.
+this period the U.S. and European trading hours overlap and trading activity in the market is at its peak.
+After 11:00, trading in London, where a large proportion of global FX trading takes place (King et al., 2011), gradually ceases and the average price durations become progressively longer.
 The exception is Wednesdays, for which we observe a significant dip in the average price durations around 13:30, most likely due to elevated volatility surrounding macroeconomic announcements.

 Figure 4 plots the autocorrelation function of the adjusted durations obtained by dividing the raw durations by the estimated intraday component.
 Clearly, the persistence in the price durations is not induced by the seasonal component.
 The descriptive statistics for the adjusted durations are reported in Table 3.
 The mean is, by construction, close to one, the median remains significantly lower than the mean, and over-dispersion is slightly attenuated by the adjustment.
-The empirical densities of the standardized durations, estimated in Figure 4 by a boundary-corrected kernel estimator, are non-monotonic and heavily positively skewed.
+The empirical densities of the standardized durations, estimated in Fig. 4 by a boundary-corrected kernel estimator, are non-monotonic and heavily positively skewed.
 Finally, we examine the descriptive statistics for the logarithmic standardized durations.
 We find that the logarithmic durations exhibit negative skewness but almost no excess kurtosis.
-The tail index estimates obtained by the method of Huisman, Koedijk, Kool & Palm (2001) indicate that the first 8-9 moments exist, which is in stark contrast to the non-logarithmic durations that only seems to possess the first three moments.
-The asymptotics for the Whittle estimator discussed in Section 3.2 therefore applies to out logarithmic durations data.
+The tail index estimates obtained by the method of Huisman et al. (2001) indicate that the first 8-9 moments exist, which is in stark contrast to the non-logarithmic durations that only seems to possess the first three moments.
+The asymptotics for the Whittle estimator discussed in Section 3.2 therefore applies to our logarithmic durations data.